bridgecrew-perf4/terraform-session-1/terraform_tasks/task_2/README.md

 #### Wordpress-web

-Same as wordpress-database, for wordpress-web Amazon LINUX 2 machine (AMI) and t2.micro instance type was used and bash script was added in the user data section ```web_userdata.sh```.
-This bash script will download php, httpd, mysql-agent and Wordpress package and unzippes it.
+Same as wordpress-database wordpress-web will be created with Amazon LINUX 2 machine (AMI) and instance type t2.micro, and bash script was added in the user data section ```web_userdata.sh```.
+This bash script will install a LAMP stack (skipping database installation) php, httpd, mysql-agent and Wordpress package and unzippes it.

 #### Route 53

-Route_53.tf created "A" record www.nazydaisy.com in AWS with the public IP of the wordpress-web instance.
+Route_53.tf created "A" record www.nazydaisy.com in AWS with the public IP of the wordpress_web instance.

-With that info  when  you go to www.nazydaisy.com and entered database name "wordpressdb" , user that I created "wordpressuser" and "password", and database private ip address.
+With that info  when  you go to www.nazydaisy.com and entered database name "wordpressdb" , user that I created "wordpressuser" and "password123", and database private ip address.
 You should be able to get cofigure WordPress website.

 #### Notes

-- Important thing keep in mind when we want our security groups to be creatd in our VPC we have to let know terraform about it, otherwise it gets created in default VPC.
+- Important thing keep in mind when we want our security groups to be created in our VPC we have to let know terraform about it, otherwise it gets created in default VPC.